Home » All Posts » Desserts & Baking » Homemade Caramel Peanut Cluster Recipe

 What Chocolate Can I Use to Make Peanut Clusters?

 It is best to use candy melts or wafer chocolate for your turtle’s chocolate.
-Chocolate chips have a protective coating on them to keep them from melting.
+Chocolate chips have a protective coating on them to keep them from melting but can also be used in a pinch.

 Why Did My Chocolate Seize up?